vamirolamsatya/Docker-1/xmrig-cpu/README.md

 # xmrig-cpu Dockerfile

 This also works on a RaspberryPi 3 or an Asus Tinkerboard.
+In fact, thats what it was made for.

 ## Prerequisites